Hamstring stretches are vital to your overall leg health, as well as the health and fitness of your lower back.

 - Provides relief to your lower back (see below)

-He told me that daily hamstring stretches are the most important thing I can do to improve lower back health and reduce the chance of injury.
-My first thought was “This stretch will help my lower back…really?”
+If you have ever suffered a lower back strain while doing back exercises, then your orthopedic likely recommended hamstring stretches.
+Doing daily hamstring stretches is one the most important things you can do to improve your lower back health and reduce the chance of injury.
+You might be thinking “This stretch will help my lower back…really?”

 When your hamstrings are tight, it creates a constant pulling tension on your pelvis, thus straining your lower back.